What Began As A Dream...

 Konstantin Frank

 Konstantin was born on July 4, 1899.
-He was eventually one of ten children, only five whom survived to adulthood.
+He was eventually one of ten children, only five of whom survived to adulthood.
 He was known as a serious boy with a piercing, focused look in his eye and a firmness in his jaw.
 By the age of twelve, he was enjoying work in the vineyards, and by fifteen, he had made his first wine.
 As a boy, he conducted experiments with grapes and engaged in early winemaking experiments.

 July 4th, 1899